A BRIEF HISTORY OF OGM – PLASTIC INJECTION MOULDING COMPANY

 1962

-OGM founded – the business was founded by Bev Wightman along with Ivan Owen, John Mumford and Don Shepherd.
-The company operated with one moulding machine and one tool to produce its own design of plastic door handle.
+OGM is founded – it operated with one moulding machine and one tool to produce its own design of plastic door handle.
 Premises were shared with Owen Mumford Ltd in Woodstock.

 1965